Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 I don't know.

-I don't think they'll fit you.
+I don't think they'll shit you.

-You know, something I would throw to your doctor, and some docs freak out about this, but while you're trying to lose weight, while you're in that process, seeing if the doctor would be willing to get you on a Remadex, which is an aromatase inhibitor, you could make a very strong argument for that, improving your...
+You know, something I would throw to your doctor, and some docs freak out about this, but while you're trying to lose weight while you're in that process, seeing if the doctor would be willing to get you on arimidex, which is an aromatase inhibitor, you could make a very strong argument for that, improving your prostate function and also helping to naturally raise your testosterone levels.

 Although with the prolactinoma, there may be some contraindications with that.

-The prostate thing is called a RIMA what?
+The prostate thing is called arima-what?

-A RIMADEX.
-A RIMADEX.
 And it originally was a cancer drug for breast cancer that responds to estrogen.

 But what it does is it prevents the conversion of testosterone into estrogen.

-Is it like an analog kind of?
+Is it like an analog kind of thing?

-Aaron Ross Powell Clomid actually stimulates the production of testosterone.
+Chlomid actually stimulates the production of testosterone.

 It produces luteinizing hormone and actually causes the release of testosterone.